autocore-ai/AutowareAuto/src/localization/design/localization-design.md

 **Behavior**: If no initial pose estimate is available for the time stamp of the sensor input, then the behavior is implementation defined.

-**Behavior**: If a solved transform is near the boundaries of a reference map, a warning should be communicated to the larger stack.
-"Near" can be defined as being within 10 seconds away from the physical limits of the map (in which case a system may come to a stop), or being within 10 seconds away from the last road sequence which can keep the vehicle within the bounds of the reference map (in which case a system may reroute the vehicle in the absence of a new map).

 **Rationale**: A number of methods can be used for cold start initialization, including zero- initialization, or reading a file written upon shutdown.
 The appropriateness of these methods are use-case dependent, and thus cannot be pre-specified for all implementations